EXCLUSIVE: Goldman Sachs Team’s Split (from Firm and Internally) Creates Waves

 Any departure from Goldman’s force of fewer than 500 brokers is rare because of 60-to-90-day “non-solicitation” clauses in their employment contracts that complicate the challenge for brokers of convincing clients to move.

-What has tongues wagging about the McGowan-Moore-Hanley decision is that Goldman executives at the last minute convinced Hanley to rescind his resignation and help his firm colleagues call and retain his former team’s national book of clients.
+What has tongues wagging about the McGowan-Moore-Hanley decision is that Goldman executives at the last minute convinced Hanley to rescind his resignation and help retain his former team’s national book of clients.
 Offering him a sweetheart deal with a probable title elevation and other perks smacked of “betrayal” of the business and loyalty principles that management preaches, according to one Goldman staffer who spoke on condition of anonymity.

 “There’s a feeling that a lack of loyalty is being rewarded,” the person said.
 “The firm is taking him back for selfish reasons and it’s causing a lot of us to think.”

-Unlike Morgan Stanley and many broker-dealers, Goldman is not a member of the Broker Protocol, which permits brokers who move among its approximately 1,500 signatories to take rudimentary customer contact information with them when they resign.
+Unlike Morgan Stanley and many broker-dealers, Goldman is not a member of the Protocol for Broker Recruiting, which permits brokers who move among its approximately 1,500 signatories to take rudimentary customer contact information with them when they resign.

-Goldman may have intensified its effort to woo Hanley because he was seen as something of a “culture carrier” who often served as a mentor to private wealth recruits in the firm’s mid-Atlantic region, the source said.
+Goldman may have intensified its effort to retain Hanley because he was a “culture carrier” who often served as a mentor to private wealth recruits in the firm’s mid-Atlantic region, the source said.